snowplow/snowplow/docs/03a_snowplowjs_for_ads.md

 | `AdvertiserID` | No            | Adserver identifier for the advertiser which the campaign belongs to                         |
 |       `UserID` | No            | Adserver identifier for the web user.
 Not to be confused with SnowPlow's own user identifier |

-You will want to set these arguments programmatically, across all of your ad zones/units - for guidelines on how to achieve this with the [OpenX adserver] [openx], please see the following sub-sections.
+You will want to set these arguments programmatically, across all of your ad zones/slots - for guidelines on how to achieve this with the [OpenX adserver] [openx], please see the following sub-sections.

 ### OpenX: Ad zone HTML append

-Assuming that you do not have access to the host website(s) to add the SnowPlow header script, you will need to add the SnowPlow header script and SnowPlow `trackImpression()` call as an append to each ad zone/slot in your ad server.
+Assuming that you do not have access to the host website(s) to add the SnowPlow header script, you will need to add the SnowPlow header script and SnowPlow `trackImpression()` call as an append to each ad zone in your ad server.

 Here's what the zone append functionality looks like in the OpenX adserver (OnRamp edition):